Papua New Guinea women's national basketball team

 The Papua New Guinea women's national basketball team is the women's national basketball team of Papua New Guinea.
 It is managed by the Basketball Federation of Papua New Guinea "BFPNG".
+It has been the most successful team at the Pacific Games where it won the gold medal four times.

-It has been the most successful team at the Pacific Games where it won the gold medal five times.
+The team is yet to qualify for the Olympic Games, FIBA Women's World Cup, FIBA Women's Asia Cup, and Commonwealth Games.